FIVE MOST SURPRISING FINDS

 Powell served two tours in Vietnam, was wounded, received a Purple Heart, and returned to a military career that would take him to the highest echelons of American power — National Security Advisor, Chairman of the Joint Chiefs of Staff, Secretary of State (Powell, My American Journey, Random House, 1995).

 The standard narrative frames Powell as exceptional.
 He was not exceptional in his character.
 He was exceptional only in his visibility.
-The same qualities that defined Powell’s career were present in tens of thousands of Black Vietnam veterans who built successful but unheralded lives:
+The same qualities that defined his career were present in tens of thousands of Black Vietnam veterans who built successful but unheralded lives.

 “A dream doesn’t become reality through magic; it takes sweat, determination and hard work.”